microsoft/jacdac/spectool/README.md

 The first command is used to initiate launch sequence.
 The controller will respond with a number identifier for this particular launch, which can be used to abort it with the second command.
+The `delay` field is constrained to be between 1 second and 1 hour.

 Note that `report` syntax skips name and command code - these are copied from the preceding `command`.